 Liberty completed the integration of Choice Cable TV in Puerto Rico - NexTV News Latin America.
 US telecommunications company Liberty Global informed through an official statement that it completed the integration of Pay-TV operator Choice Cable TV in Puerto Rico and from April 5th provides uniformed services.

 Submarine Cable Map.
 Click here to launch map TeleGeography’s free interactive Submarine Cable Map is based on our authoritative Global Bandwidth research, and depicts active and planned submarine cable systems and their landing stations.

 Selecting a cable on the map projection or from the submarine cable list provides access to the cable’s profile, including the cable’s name, ready-for-service (RFS) date, length, owners, website, and landing points.
 We added additional functionality to the map in September 2013, making it more comprehensive than ever.
-You can now: View a list of all cables connected to a specific country—enter “Connected to” and the country name in the search box (for example, “Connected to Australia”).
 Enabling Access for Education and Learning for Caribbean Development.
 Caribbean Focus, Global Perspective.
 Inicio - Indotel.
 Verizon quietly ditched policy to throttle heaviest 3G users with legacy unlimited data plans.
 Wistron Corporation.
 Foxconn.
 Google warns FCC plan could help ISPs charge senders of Web traffic.
 Google is warning that the Federal Communications Commission's net neutrality plan could have unintended consequences that help Internet service providers charge Web services for sending traffic.

 25 Years TeleGeography.